measurement-kit/measurement-kit/doc/api/common/logger.md

 The `MK_LOG_XXX` macros allow to set verbosity levels and other reserved values.
-Only the first four bits are used to represent levels of verbosity, while other bits are currently reserved.
+Only the first four bits are used to represent levels of verbosity, while other bits are used for other purposes.

 The `Logger` class specifies how logs are processed.
 You can change the function that receives logs.
 You can change the verbosity level.
 And